docularxu/jenkins-x-arm-support/doc/Build tekton-v0.15.2 on Arm64.md

 * https://github.com/jenkins-x-charts/tekton/blob/master/tekton/README.md

 # Environment
 The build is run natively on aarch64 machines.
-The server used is:
+The server used is :

 - Memory : 32 G